ortus-docs/docbox-docs/getting-started/configuration.md

 * `source` : A path to the source location or an array of structs of locations that must have a `dir` and `mapping` key
 * `mapping` : The base mapping for the folder source (used only if `source` is a path)
-* `excludes` : A regular expression that will be evaluated against all CFCs.
-If the regex matches the CFC name and path, the CFC will be excluded
+* `excludes` : A regular expression that will be evaluated against all classes.
+If the regex matches the class name and path, the class will be excluded

 ### 📁 Single Source